Frozies/CoffeeTests/readme.md

 # Reviewing input and output from Computer Science

 Input and Output are not isolated to Java but are a concept used in all programming languages.
 In a general sense, **input** is simply anything which the system recieves.
 While output is anything the system sends out.
+Files are a special case as they are one of the only forms of persistent storage such that we can access data without having to store everything in literals.
+Other options include databases (which are really just files) and Environmental variables (which are really literals stored in configuration files...so still files).

 In this chapter we focus on the ```Scanner object``` which is used to recieve input from the keyboard and files which are used for both input and output.
 However, if one progresses to a GUI system such as JavaFX they will learn about